bambinos/bambi/GOVERNANCE.md

 * Council members term limits are 4 years, after which point their seat will come up for reelection.
-* Each year on April 7th council members will be asked to restate their commitment to being on the council
+* Each year on April 7th council members will be asked to restate their commitment to being on the Council.
 * Attempts should be made to reach every council member over at least 2 communication media.
 For example: email, Slack, phone, or GitHub.
-* If a council member does not restate their commitment their seat will be vacated.
+* If a Council Member does not restate their commitment their seat will be vacated.
 * Inactivity can be determined by lack of substantial contribution, including votes on council, code or discussion contributions, contributions in the community or otherwise.
-* In the event of a vacancy in the council, an {ref}`election <council_selection>` will be held to fill the position. <!-- TODO ref -->
+* In the event of a vacancy in the council, an [election](#council-selection-process) will be held to fill the position.
 * There is no limit on the number of terms a Council Member can serve

 ##### Current Council members